nikkovacevic/odateam-task/README.md

 1. Clone the repository with HTTPS `git clone https://github.com/nikkovacevic/odateam-task.git` or SSH `git clone git@github.com:nikkovacevic/odateam-task.git` or download the zip file and extract it.
 <br/><br/>
-2. Build the project using the command `mvn clean install`.
+2. Build the project using the command `mvn clean install` in the root directory of the project.
 <br/><br/>
 3. Run `docker build -t odateam-task .` in the root directory of the project.
 <br/><br/>